-- My allergies do not appreciate the dusty heat of Cambodia
+My allergies do not appreciate the dusty heat of Cambodia.

-- Cambodian food is good, but the beer is just as weak as in Thailand
+Cambodian food is good, but the beer is just as weak as in Thailand.

-- Non-profits and entrepreneurs owe a lot to one another, but neither has much respect for the other
+Nonprofits and entrepreneurs owe a lot to one another, but neither has much respect for the other.

-This last point came up a few times during my time in Cambodia, because parts of Phnom Penh are absolutely crawling with non-profit workers.
-Especially in the crew I was spending my time with, a solid 80% of the people I met were working for, working with or running a non-profit of some flavor.
+This last point came up a few times during my time in Cambodia, because parts of Phnom Penh are absolutely crawling with nonprofit workers.
+Especially in the crew I was spending my time with, a solid 80% of the people I met were working for, working with, or running a nonprofit of some flavor.

 What both sides need to realize is that the very things they criticize about the other camp is what makes their own lifestyle possible.

-The issue – as I see it, at least – is one of communication.
+The issue, as I see it at least, is one of communication.

-I hope it’s clear that I’m not trying to offend anyone (I wanted to emphasize this, since it seems like any time I bring up this issue with people from either side, they immediately go on the defensive instead of participating in the discussion in order to find a solution), and I think the there are a whole lot of good people on both sides of the fence that have similar goals and good intentions.
+I hope it’s clear that I’m not trying to offend anyone: I want to emphasize this, as it seems like any time I bring up this issue with people from either side, they immediately go on the defensive, rather than welcoming the conversation.
+I think the there are a lot of good people on both sides of the fence that have similar goals and good intentions.
 We just have to remember that we need one another, and everyone benefits when we work well together.